By Rick Steves

 Ask about fees.
-Banks are now required to break out international transaction fees as line items on your statement, helping you to see exactly what you're paying.
-But by the time you get your statement, it's too late — so it's smart to make a call before your trip to get the whole story.
+Banks are required to break out international transaction fees as line-items on your statement, helping you to see exactly what you’re paying.
+But by the time you get your statement, it’s too late — so it’s smart to make a call before your trip to get the whole story.
 Quiz your bank or credit-card company about the specific fees that come with using their card overseas.

-If you're getting a bad deal, get a new card.
-Some companies offer far lower international fees than others — and a handful don't charge any at all.
-If you're going on a long trip, do some research and consider taking out a card just for international purchases.
+If you’re getting a bad deal, get a new card.
+Some companies offer lower international fees than others — and some don’t charge any at all.
+If you’re going on a long trip, do some research and consider taking out a card just for international purchases.
 Capital One has a particularly good reputation for no-fee international transactions on both its credit cards and its debit cards linked to a checking account.
 Most credit unions have low-to-no international transaction fees.
 Bankrate has a good comparison chart of major credit cards and their currency-conversion fees.

-Some merchants may disagree, but according to DCC provider Planet Payment, you have the right to decline this service at the store and have your transaction go through in the local currency.
-If you're handed a receipt with two totals — one in the local currency and the other in US dollars — circle or check the amount in the local currency before you sign.
+Some merchants may disagree, but according to DCC provider Planet Payment, you have the right to decline this service at the store and have your credit-card transaction go through in the local currency.
+If you’re handed a receipt with two totals — one in the local currency and the other in US dollars — circle or check the amount in the local currency before you sign.
 If your receipt shows the total in dollars only, ask that it be rung up again in the local currency.

 Don’t bother with prepaid cards.
 It’s possible to buy prepaid “cash cards” — which you load with funds before you leave, then use like any other credit or debit card — but they come with high fees and aren’t worth considering for most trips.